JOHN HESSBURG, U.S. DIVE TRAVEL owner, sends SUNNY GREETINGS to our NEW CLIENTS:

 Following is the adventure travel profile of the man who bears the

-prime responsibility for overseeing your customer service, your satisfaction
+primary responsibility for overseeing your customer service, your satisfaction

 & your personal security overseas -- John Hessburg -- the founder of U.S.